Trademark Services in Eagle, ID

 A registered patent attorney is an attorney who is, in addition to their state law license, also licensed to represent clients before the U.S. Patent and Trademark Office (USPTO).
 Generally, only practitioners who are specifically qualified by the USPTO may file and prosecute patent applications.
 In order to be registered by the USPTO, a patent attorney must have a Bachelor’s degree or higher in a technical field (e.g. engineering, physics, chemistry, biology) and must pass a special USPTO exam, often called the “Patent Bar,” separate from the bar exam that all lawyers must take.
 Not all patent practitioners are lawyers; patent agents are practitioners who are qualified to file patent applications but are not licensed to practice law.
 Unlike patent agents or unregistered attorneys, a registered patent attorney can both render legal advice and also file and prosecute patent applications.

-What are the benefits of using a trademark attorney to apply for a Eagle, ID trademark registration?
+What are the benefits of hiring a Eagle trademark attorney to protect your brand or name?

 Trademark attorneys specialize in all areas of trademark law, including registration at the USPTO, counseling, and enforcement.
 Because there are many nuances in trademark law, having an experienced attorney guide you will help avoid potential complications, especially during the registration process.
 For example, a Eagle trademark attorney will know which forms to file with the USPTO, which classes of goods and/or services to apply in, and how to describe these goods and/or services.
 An attorney will not only be able to help you accurately prepare your application, but will also be able to respond to the USPTO if the examiner finds any issues with the application.

 Trademark Search Services in Eagle, ID